supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 | _supaglue_is_deleted     | Boolean   |
 | _supaglue_raw_data       | json      |

+Supaglue adds a primary key database constraint on `{_supaglue_application_id, supaglue_customer_id, supaglue_provider_name, id}`.

+## Query patterns

+Refer to destination documentation for query patterns in each destination, e.g. [Postgres](/destinations/postgres#query-patterns).

 ## Notification webhooks

 You can optionally set up a webhook so that Supaglue notifies you each time a sync completes.
-This can be configured via the management portal, or via the [management API](http://docs.supaglue.com/api/v2/mgmt#tag/Webhook).
+This can be configured via the management portal, or via the [management API](/api/v2/mgmt#tag/Webhook).

 ![webhook-config](/img/webhook_config.png)